Chase-Stokes/port-landing/README.md

 ## Description

-_{This is a template that can be used in the future, to tell people about myself, my experience, and to show any progress I have made since the start of the epicodus program.}_
+_This is a template that can be used in the future, to tell people about myself, my experience, and to show any progress I have made since the start of the epicodus program._

 ## Setup/Installation Requirements